 Program Goal 1: To prepare program graduates to practice as competent entry-level Registered Dietitian Nutritionists (RDN).

-- At least 80% of program interns complete program/degree requirements within 31-months.
+- At least 80% of program students complete program/degree requirements within 31-months.

 - Of graduates who seek employment, 80% are employed in nutrition and dietetics or related fields within 12 months of graduation.